-Vertices \rf{mmm1k},\rf{mmm1f} describe interaction of the towers of massive totally symmetric fields \rf{intver16}, \rf{fer07}.
-We next obtain vertex for massive spin $s^\smone+\half$, $s^\smtwo+\half$ and $s^\smthree$ fields.
-This, we consider vertex involving two spin $s_1+\half$ and $s_2+\half$ fermionic fields having the respective mass parameters $\mas_1$ and $\mas_2$ and one spin-$s_3$ bosonic field having mass parameter $\mas_3$: \be
+Vertices \rf{mmm1k},\rf{mmm1f} describe interaction of the towers of massive totally symmetric fields \rf{manold-07122011-09}, \rf{fer07}.
+We next obtain vertices for massive spin $s^\smone+\half$, $s^\smtwo+\half$ and $s^\smthree$ fields.
+Namely, we consider vertices involving two spin $s^\smone + \half$ and $s^\smtwo +\half$ fermionic fields having the respective mass parameters $\mas_1$ and $\mas_2$ and one spin-$s^\smthree$ bosonic field having the mass parameter $\mas_3$: \be